|

 airportable.
 That's why a number of light alloys were used building

-projectiles, fired from 200 meter range.
+rounds, fired from 200 meter range.
 All-round protection is

-against 7.62-mm rounds and artillery shell splinters.
+against 7.62 mm rounds and artillery shell splinters.
+This tank

 The FV101